William Bradford (governor): Anchored and first explorations at Plymouth Colony

 Bradford had yet to assume any significant leadership role in the colony by the time that he was 30.
 The Mayflower anchored in Provincetown Harbor and he volunteered to be a member of the exploration parties searching for a place for settlement.
 In November and December, these parties made three separate ventures from the Mayflower on foot and by boat, finally locating Plymouth Harbor in mid-December and selecting that site for settlement.

 During the first expedition on foot, Bradford got caught in a deer trap made by Indians and hauled nearly upside down.
 The third exploration departed from the Mayflower on 6 December 1620 when a group of men (including Bradford) located Plymouth Bay.
 A winter storm nearly sank their boat as they approached the bay, but they managed to land on Clark's Island, suffering from severe exposure to the cold and waves.
 During the ensuing days, they explored the bay and found a suitable place for settlement, now the site of downtown Plymouth, Massachusetts.
 The location featured a prominent hill ideal for a defensive fort.
 There were numerous brooks providing fresh water, and it had been the location of an Indian village known as Patuxet; therefore, much of the area had already been cleared for planting crops.
 The Patuxet tribe had been wiped out by plagues between 1616 and 1619, possibly as a result of contact with English fishermen or from contact with the French to the north.
 Bradford wrote that bones of the dead were clearly evident in many places.

 Loss of first wife

 When the exploring party made their way back on board, he learned of the death of his wife Dorothy.
 Dorothy (May) Bradford from Wisbech, Cambridgeshire, fell overboard off the deck of the Mayflower during his absence and drowned.
 William Bradford recorded her death in his journal.
-Some historians speculate that she may have died by suicide.